Hilliard, Cron lift Rockies past division-chasing Dodgers

 There was a big collision in the seventh when Charlie Blackmon ran into reliever Alex Vesia on a dribbler up the first-base line.
 Blackmon’s helmet went flying and Vesia tumbled to the ground, losing control of the baseball.
 Blackmon reached on an error credited to Vesia, who took a few warmup pitchers before continuing.

-Vesia wasn’t the same.
-He gave up a run-scoring double to Cron.
+Vesia gave up a run-scoring double to Cron.
 Hilliard later connected on a three-run homer after the Dodgers intentionally walked Elias Díaz to pitch to him.
 Hilliard’s 12th homer of the season made it 10-5.

 An inning after the collision, Blackmon came up again and was hit by a pitch from Evan Phillips.